NunezOcasioLab/mpas-tutorial/01-compile.md

 ---

-It's good practice to compile the model in an interactive job, to avoid stressing the login nodes,
-_and_ to ensure that nodes detected at build time are the same as those used at run time[^derecho-nodes].
+It's good practice to compile the model in an interactive job, to avoid stressing the login nodes, which are a shared resource, _and_ to ensure that the CPU resources detected at build time are the same as those used at run time[^derecho-nodes].

 [^derecho-nodes]:
     On Derecho, the login nodes have the